stanfordnlp/CoreNLP/_pages/other-languages.md

 * [PyStanfordDependencies , a Python interface for converting Penn Treebank trees to Stanford Dependencies](https://github.com/dmcc/PyStanfordDependencies) by David McClosky (see also: [PyPI page](https://pypi.python.org/pypi/PyStanfordDependencies)).
 Last we checked, it is at Stanford CoreNLP v3.5.2 and can do Universal and Stanford dependencies (though it's currently missing Universal POS tags and features).
 * [corenlp-xml](https://github.com/relwell/corenlp-xml-lib), a library for handling interactions with CoreNLP's XML output by Robert Elwell.
 Available on [PyPI](https://pypi.python.org/pypi/corenlp-xml).
 [Documentation](http://corenlp-xml-library.readthedocs.io/en/latest/#).
 * [corpkit](https://www.github.com/interrogator/corpkit), a sophisticated corpus linguistics toolkit with GUI by Daniel McDonald.
 Interfaces with CoreNLP v3.6.0 to parse documents, and uses Tregex/[CoreNLP XML](https://github.com/relwell/corenlp-xml-lib) to find patterns in corpora.
 Available on [PyPI](https://pypi.python.org/pypi/corpkit).
 A [graphical interface](http://interrogator.github.io/corpkit/) is also available.
-* [corenlp-xml-reader](https://github.com/enewe101/corenlp-xml-reader) by Edward Newell on GitHub and there it's a [PyPI package](https://pypi.python.org/pypi/corenlp-xml-reader/0.0.7)
+* [corenlp-xml-reader](https://github.com/enewe101/corenlp-xml-reader) by Edward Newell on GitHub and there it's a [PyPI package](https://pypi.python.org/pypi/corenlp-xml-reader/0.0.7).
+He also has [corenlpy](https://pypi.org/project/corenlpy/), which runs Java in a subprocess – [github](https://github.com/enewe101/corenlpy)

 #### Older Python packages